nx-lr/32chars-js/README.md

 The second subset `[+|>]`, initiated by [Masato Kinugawa](https://twitter.com/kinugawamasato/status/915549498725695489) makes use of the TC39 pipeline operator proposal which is currently only available as a Babel plugin.

-The third subset `[$+=]`, developed by Sylvain Pollet-Villard and Martin Kleppe themselves, make use of a specific version of jQuery UI (1.12.4), mapping specific characters based on the position in the source code.
+The third subset `[$+=]`, developed by Sylvain Pollet-Villard and Martin Kleppe themselves, make use of a specific version of jQuery UI (1.12.4), mapping specific characters based on their position in the source code.

 The same principles work with other versions of JQuery.
 It uses a public property of the `DatePicker` plugin to get access to the document body and inject the obfuscated script.